14 May 2022

 Patrick Comerford

-I am back in Stony Stratford this morning (14 May 2022) following my brief visit to Dublin and Askeaton during the week, and returning on flight from Dublin to Birmingham.
+I am back in Stony Stratford this morning (14 May 2022) following my brief visit to Dublin and Askeaton during the week, and returning on a flight from Dublin to Birmingham.
 But, before this day begins, I am continuing my morning reflections in this season of Easter continues, including my morning reflections drawing on the Psalms.

 In my blog, I am reflecting each morning in this Prayer Diary in these ways: